 Sometimes our subconscious knows our decision before our conscious selves do.
 Below each pro and con sometimes is an internal conflict that can be related to much deeper fears.
 For this reason, listening to your feelings can prevent you from having an uneasy feeling after making a decision that just didn’t feel quite right.
 Listening to your heart and mind can help you live the life you most need and desire.

 After reading this article, you may be thinking to yourself, “This seems like it’d be helpful but is also complex.”
 Try the exercise.
 If you didn’t get what you needed out of it, it might be most beneficial to have a therapist guide you through making your lists and having conversations between each of the decisions.
 Or, you feel good about where you got with the exercise but are still struggling to act on the conclusion that you made.
 You may be experiencing more feelings than you listed and need help processing them.
 A therapist can help you to process these feelings along with helping you process barriers to your success.
-Call us today at 267-495-4951 to see how we might be able to help.
+Call us today at 267-495-4951 or contact us to see how we might be able to help.